SarahDutschke/garage_sale_with_sqlite/README.md

-    ├── pics                    <- jpegs and pngs for visualization of the readme ├── Milestone_1.txt         <- txt file containing the code for the first Milestone of the project ├── Milestone_2.txt         <- txt file containing the code for the second Milestone of the project └── Milestone_3.txt         <- txt file containing the code for the third  Milestone of the project.
+    ├── pics                    <- jpegs and pngs for visualization of the readme ├── Milestone_1.txt         <- txt file containing the code for the first Milestone of the project ├── Milestone_2.txt         <- txt file containing the code for the second Milestone of the project ├── Milestone_3.txt         <- txt file containing the code for the third Milestone of the project └── sql_garage_sale.db      <- db file that contains the structure of the database.